RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+3.0.0.4.220.19:
+   - NEW: Option to enable simpler share names.
+When enabled, the folder Share will be shared as "Share" instead of "Share (on sda1)".
+          The option can be found on the Misc tab, under USB Application.
+   - FIXED: Enabling SSH access from WAN didn't work if DualWAN was set to load-balancing.

 3.0.0.4.220.18b:
    - NEW: Report both rx and tx rates on wifi connections
    - FIXED: Handle cases where the wireless driver returns a speed of -1